LazyCPU-org/lpg-backend/docs/orders/Orders Module - Product Requirements & Specifications.md

-# LPG Order Management - Backend Product Requirements Document
+# Orders Module - Product Requirements & Specifications

-## 🎉 **IMPLEMENTATION COMPLETE** - Simplified Workflow Version
+## 🎉 **IMPLEMENTATION COMPLETE** - Production Ready

 ## Overview

-This document outlines the **completed implementation** of the simplified order management system for the LPG delivery business.
+This document outlines the **completed implementation** of the order management system for the LPG delivery business.
 The system successfully handles the complete order lifecycle from creation through delivery with a streamlined 2-step workflow, Spanish localization, and sophisticated inventory integration.

-## 🚀 **Implemented Business Workflow**
+## 🚀 **Business Workflow**

 The system implements a **simplified 2-step workflow** that combines efficiency with business integrity: